Sara Northrup Hollister: Post divorce

 After divorcing Hubbard, Northrup married Miles Hollister and bought a house in Malibu, California.
 Hubbard continued to develop Dianetics (and ultimately Scientology), through which he met his third and last wife, Mary Sue Whipp, in late 1951 – only a few months after his divorce.
 The controversy surrounding the divorce had severely dented his reputation.
-He sought to explain it to his followers as being the result of his victimization by his ex-wife.
-Speaking to Dianeticists following the divorce, Hubbard blamed shadowy outside forces for the bad publicity: "We have just been through the saw mill, through the public presses.
-Every effort was made to butcher my personal reputation.
-A young girl is nearly dead because of this effort.
-My wife Sara."

 Around the summer of 1951, he explained his flight to Cuba as being a bid to escape Northrup's depredations: "He talked a lot about Sara.
 When she ran off with another man Ron followed them and they locked him in a hotel room and pushed drugs up his nose, but he managed to escape and went to Cuba."
 He publicly portrayed his marital problems as being entirely the fault of Northrup and her lover Hollister:

 Many years later, another of his followers, Virginia Downsborough, recalled that during the mid-1960s he "talked a lot about Sara Northrup and seemed to want to make sure that I knew he had never married her.
 I didn't know why it was so important to him; I'd never met Sara and I couldn't have cared less, but he wanted to persuade me that the marriage had never taken place.
 When he talked about his first wife, the picture he put out of himself was of this poor wounded fellow coming home from the war and being abandoned by his wife and family because he would be a drain on them."
 As Downsborough put it, he portrayed himself as "a constant victim of women".